qernal/openapi-chaos-typescript-axios-client/docs/SecretBodyPayload.md

-# SecretRegistry
+# SecretBodyPayload

-Encrypted private container registry, `type: registry`
+Payload for secret

 ## Properties